 What About PolyMC?

 PolyMC is brilliant, but there are reports it may be worth not installing that app for a while.
-Once that changes, we’ll be sure to have a guide up and running for how to install it.
+Once that changes, I’ll be sure to have a guide up and running for how to install it.